Bollywood singer Shamshad Begum dies aged 94

+Ask anyone associated with the “Baahubali” franchise why they chose to work on the film, and their answer is likely to be “because of S. S. Rajamouli.”

-MUMBAI Indian singer Shamshad Begum, whose lilting voice charmed fans of Bollywood films for more than 60 years, has died at the age of 94.
+MUMBAI Singer Shamshad Begum, whose lilting voice charmed fans of Bollywood films for more than 60 years, has died at the age of 94.

 The singer's daughter Usha Ratra told local media that Begum died in Mumbai on Tuesday after a period of declining health.